zhamm/jetston-ollama-offline-ai/README.md

 # JONO - Jetson Orin Nano Ollama - Offline AI Server + Dashboard

+Have you ever wanted to have AI available when you were completely offline and no internet available?
+Now you can create your own self contained AI Web Service and WiFi Portal!

-A portable AI inference server for the Jetson Orin Nano, preconfigured with Ollama WebUI for model interaction and a Jetson System Dashboard for monitoring.
+JONO is a portable AI inference server for the Jetson Orin Nano, preconfigured with Ollama WebUI for model interaction and a Jetson System Dashboard for monitoring.
 Runs as a standalone Wi-Fi access point (ollama-public) for offline use in classrooms, campgrounds, and labs.
 This device is preconfigured as a **portable AI inference server** for campgrounds, classrooms, or offline labs.

 It runs **Ollama** with a web UI for model interaction, and a **Jetson System Dashboard** for monitoring system health.

 ### Jetson Orin Nano
 ![Jetson Orin Nano](pics/jetson-orin-nano.jpg)